-On January 1, 2008, we adopted SFAS 157, which defines fair value, establishes a framework for measuring fair value in accordance with GAAP and expands disclosures about fair value measurements.
+On January 1, 2008, we adopted FASB Statement of Financial Accounting Standards No. 157 Fair Value Measurements, or SFAS 157, which defines fair value, establishes a framework for measuring fair value in accordance with GAAP and expands disclosures about fair value measurements.
+The FASB has recently issued a staff position clarifying the application of SFAS 157, which is effective for the quarter ended September 30, 2008.
+We are evaluating the position adopted by the FASB relating to the fiscal quarter ended September 30, 2008.
+The position adopted by the FASB could affect the value of our RMBS as reflected in our financial statements and could result in our book value per share being different from the estimate provided in this prospectus.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follow:

-- Level 1- inputs to the valuation methodology are quoted prices (unadjusted) for identical assets and liabilities in active markets. - Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 inputs to the valuation methodology are unobservable and significant to fair value.
+- Level 1 inputs to the valuation methodology are quoted prices (unadjusted) for identical assets and liabilities in active markets. - Level 2 inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 inputs to the valuation methodology are unobservable and significant to fair value.

 Mortgage-backed securities and interest rate swaps are valued using a pricing model.
 The MBS pricing model incorporates such factors as coupons, prepayment speeds, spread to the Treasury and swap curves, convexity, duration, periodic and life caps, and credit enhancement.
 Interest rate swaps are modeled by incorporating such factors as the Treasury curve, LIBOR rates, and the receive rate on the interest rate swaps.
-Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each investment to validate reasonableness.
+Management reviews the fair values determined by the pricing model and compares its results to dealer quotes received on each investment to validate the reasonableness of the valuations indicated by the pricing models.
 The dealer quotes will incorporate common market pricing methods, including a spread measurement to the Treasury curve or interest rate swap curve as well as underlying characteristics of the particular security including coupon, periodic and life caps, rate reset period, issuer, additional credit support and expected life of the security.